zsparal/api-documentation/source/connect/onboarding.rst

        Onboarding API
      - Submit onboarding data on behalf of the merchant.

+   * - ``organizations.read``
+       Organizations API
+     - View the details of the merchant organization.

    * - ``organizations.write``
        Organizations API
      - Change the details of the merchant organization.